 Brothers John and James, the sons of Zebedee, had ambition.
-When they make their famous request for places of honor In Mark’s gospel, Jesus takes the opportunity to give them a lesson on the nature of true greatness as loving and serving, even to the point of sharing with Christ the cup of suffering.
+When they make their famous request for places of honor & privilege in Mark’s gospel, Jesus takes the opportunity to teach them that leadership & true greatness consists in loving and serving, even to the point of sharing with Christ the cup of suffering.

-Of course, in this conversation, recounted in this Sunday’s gospel, John and James were referring to that glorious moment when Jesus would be finally acclaimed as king of Israel, indeed, of the entire world.
+Of course, in this conversation, recounted in the gospel of Mark, John and James were referring to that glorious moment when Jesus would be finally acclaimed as king of Israel, indeed, of the entire world.
 They envisioned themselves as prime minister A and prime minister B who should naturally bask in the splendor of the monarch.

 Jesus was quite restrained in his correction.
 For it would be natural for the disciples to strive for excellence since God created us to do so.
 And it would natural for them to think that excellence would mean privilege, honor and glory, for that is how everyone seemed to think of it, whether Jew or Gentile.
 Both chief priests and Roman governors were surrounded with pomp and circumstance, servants and sycophants.